allantestaten/regression-exercises/README.md

 * Prepare data
    * Created columns representing anticipated drivers that are easy for machine learning model to process
+       * beds
-       * has_churned
+       * baths
-       * tech_support_Yes
+       * sqft
-       * contract_type_One year
+       * fips
-       * contract_type_Two year
+       * property_value
-       * internet_service_type_Fiber optic
+       * total rooms

 * Explore data in search of drivers of propety value
    * Answer the following initial questions
-       * How often do customers churn?
+       * What is the median home price?
+       * What is the mean home price?
+       * Is there a signfiicant difference in property value across the three counties?
-       * Is there an association between churn and Internet Service?
+       * Is there a correlation between square footage and property value?
-       * Is there an association between churn and fiber optic internet?
+       * Is there a correlation between the bedrooms and property value?
-       * How often do customers with tech support churn?
-       * How often do customers with only phone service churn?
-       * Is there an association between churn and contract type?
+       * Is there a correlation between the bathrooms and property value?

 * Develop a Model to predict an accurate value of the property
    * Use drivers supported by statistical test results to build predictive models
    * Evaluate all models on train
    * Evaluate top models on validate data
-   * Select the best model based on highest accuracy
+   * Select the best model based on lowest Root Mean Squared Error
    * Evaluate the best model on test data

 * Draw conclusions